seedubjay/seedubjay.github.io/_posts/2020-12-23-what-do-you-do.md

 ---
 layout: post
 title: You're a Wizard, Harry
-description: and other lies we tell ourselves
+subtitle: And other lies computer scientists tell themselves
 ---

 _So...
 What do you actually do in computer science?_